sonata-project/SonataAdminBundle/UPGRADE-4.0.md

 The `AdminHelper::__construct` method changes its `Pool` param to a `PropertyAccessorInterface` one.

 ## BreadcrumbsBuilder
-The `buildBreacrumbs` method may no longer be called from outside the class.
+The `buildBreadcrumbs` method may no longer be called from outside the class.

 ## BreadcrumbsBuilderInterface
-The `buildBreacrumbs` method has been removed from the interface.
+The `buildBreadcrumbs` method has been removed from the interface.

 ## SonataAdminExtension
 The Twig filters that come with the bundle will no longer load a default template when used with a missing template.